yaybu/touchdown/docs/config/aws/cloudfront.rst

         A list of :class:`Origin` resources that the Distribution acts as a front-end for.

+You must provide a default cache behaviour.
+You may optionally provide a list of cache behaviours.
+CloudFront will do path matching on these first, and then fall back to the default behaviour.

     .. attribute:: default_cache_behavior

         How the proxy should behave when none of the rules in ``behaviors``